tomap/tpi2.eu/source/_posts/New-comment-system.md

 And here is the result:
 {% flickr 38747904405 %}

 Then all I had to do was to add those links instead of Disqus comment system.
-See _CODELINK_
+See https://github.com/tomap/tpi2.eu/blob/master/themes/anodyne/layout/_partial/comments.ejs#L3